Embassy of Russia, Budapest: History

 Since 1991, Hungary quickly established diplomatic relations with post-Soviet states, including the Russian Federation, which became official on December 6, 1991.

 The House of Soviet Science and Culture on V. Semmelweis Street moved from its location in downtown Budapest in 1993, and renamed as the "Russian Cultural Center".
 Currently, the Center operates at Andrássy út 120, where the embassy club used to be located.
 The ceremonial opening of the cultural center took place on January 28, 1994.

 The embassy building, today's building complex at Andrássy út 102–Bajza utca 35, has been in Soviet and later Russian ownership since 1945, which was the former residence of László Széchenyi and his wife Gladys Vanderbilt.
 Coincidentally, Széchenyi himself worked as a diplomat, and he was Hungary's first ambassador to the United States.

 The Soviet Union opened a consulate in Debrecen in 1980.
 Russia continued to operate it from 1991, but then closed it in 1998 for financial reasons.
 In 2001, Hungary introduced a visa requirement for Russia, and Russia reopened the consulate later that year.

+Staff

+The official diplomatic directory of the Hungarian Ministry for Foreign Affairs says the diplomatic staff of the Embassy of the Russian Federation consists of 47 people in 2026.
+According to the independent Russian investigative outlet Agentstvo half of the staff at Russia’s embassy in Hungary may have had ties to intelligence services.
+Fifteen embassy employees have confirmed connections to the intelligence services and six more are suspected of having such links, based on an analysis of leaked data spanning several years.